Nisko

-Nisko [ˈɲiskɔ] is a town in Nisko County, Subcarpathian Voivodeship, Poland on the San River, with a population of 15,534 inhabitants as of 2 June 2009.
+Nisko [ˈɲiskɔ] is a town in Nisko County, Subcarpathian Voivodeship, Poland on the San River, with a population of 15,048 inhabitants as of 31 December 2021.
 Together with neighbouring city of Stalowa Wola, Nisko creates a small agglomeration.
-Nisko has been situated in the Subcarpathian Voivodship since 1999.

 History

 Nisko was first mentioned in a document dated 15 April 1439, in which King Władysław III of Varna handed the villages of Nysky, Zaoszicze and Pyelaskowicze to a local nobleman.
 Furthermore, Nisko was also mentioned by Jan Długosz, in his work Liber beneficiorum dioecesis Cracoviensis.
 The establishment of the village was probably the result of catastrophic Mongol Invasion of Poland, which decimated the population of Lesser Poland.
 Residents of burned villages and towns resettled in the areas north of the enormous Sandomierz Forest.
 Probably in the second half of the 13th century, a village was established on a hill near the San river.
-Nisko was a royal village administratively located in the Sandomierz County in the Sandomierz Voivodeship in the Lesser Poland Province of the Polish Crown.
+Nisko was a royal village administratively located in the Sandomierz County in the Sandomierz Voivodeship in the Lesser Poland Province.

 Due to the location on the edges of the forest, local residents supported themselves by hunting and trade of timber, which was transported to other centers along the San and the Vistula waterways.
 In the 1570s, peasants from Nisko and other locations rebelled against the Starosta of Sandomierz, Andrzej Firlej.
 In 1578, they met with King Stephen Báthory, who stayed in Tarnogród, asking him for justice.
 The king supported the peasants, urging Firlej to come to Warsaw.
 On 10 November 1583, Batory issued a bill, in which he backed demands of the peasants.

 For centuries Nisko remained a small village, whose development was halted during the Swedish invasion of Poland.
-On 28 March 1656, Stefan Czarniecki fought here Swedish troops, which advanced towards Lwow.
+On 28 March 1656, Stefan Czarniecki fought here Swedish troops, which advanced towards Lwów.

 Following the First Partition of Poland, Nisko was annexed by the Habsburg Empire, and remained within Austrian Galicia until November 1918.
 In 1867 Count Eugene Kinsky bought the Nisko estate to give it to his daughter Countess Marie Kinsky of Wchinitz and Tettau as a wedding present, which took place in Vienna on 21 September 1868.
 From 1868 to 1912 under Count Oliver Rességuier de Miremont and his family, the village grew to become one of the largest estates in then Austrian Galicia.
 A railroad station, a hospital, a church (three in present-day Nisko), schools, factories, Austrian Army Base (currently Polish Army Base) and a palace (now used as a hospital building) were built.
 Most of these buildings are still in use.
 The village was also the capital of administration unit, Nisko County.

+The Nisko railway station is in operation since 14 January 1900.